rdlauer/articles/blues/skeleton/Remotely Terrorize the Neighborhood Kids on Halloween.md

 However, we haven't properly introduced the Notecard yet!

 The Notecard provides an easy path to low-power cellular IoT through a prepaid system-on-module (including 500MB of data and 10 years of global service) AND its paired cloud service, Notehub.
-The Notecard starts at \$49.
+The Notecard starts at $49.
 No monthly fees, unless you plan on routing more than 5,000 events per month (then pricing starts at $0.00075/event).

 ![notecard](notecard-nbgl.png)

 With the Notecard, gone are the days of archaic AT commands to manage your cellular modem. **The Notecard is all JSON, all the time.**

-For example, want to access the onboard GPS module to get your Notecard's location?
-Just use the [card.location API](https://dev.blues.io/reference/notecard-api/card-requests/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=skeleton#card-location) like so:
+For example, if you want to access the onboard GPS module to get your Notecard's location, just use the [card.location API](https://dev.blues.io/reference/notecard-api/card-requests/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=skeleton#card-location) like so:

 ```
 # Request